numpy/numpy/doc/source/reference/c-api/array.rst

-   are the strides for the input array, *out_loop* is a pointer that must be filled in with a pointer to the loop implementation. *out_transferdata* can be optionally filled in to allow passing in extra user-defined context to an operation. *flags* can also be filled in with ArrayMethod flags for the operation.
+   are the strides for the input array, *out_loop* is a pointer that must be filled in with a pointer to the loop implementation. *out_transferdata* can be optionally filled in to allow passing in extra user-defined context to an operation. *flags* must be filled in with ArrayMethod flags relevant for the operation.
+This is for example necessary to indicate if the inner loop requires the Python GIL to be held.

 .. c:type:: int (PyArrayMethod_GetReductionInitial)( \
         PyArrayMethod_Context *context, npy_bool reduction_is_empty, \